coppetti/agile-documentation/definition-of-ready.md

 * Fulltime on project = X hours per day;
 * All User Stories meet Definition of Ready;

-## Definition od Ready for User Stories
+## Definition ofReady for User Stories

 * Previous research was performed to realise all dependencies to accomplish the task (when applicable);
 * User Story defined;